ubul86/task_webapp/README.md

 ### PHPUnit

 Unit tests are written using PHPUnit.
-To run tests, first configure SQLite in-memory database in phpunit.xml.
+To run tests, first configure SQLite in-memory database in phpunit.xml or .env.testing file.
 This setup allows you to run tests without affecting your actual database.
 The database is created and discarded during each test run, ensuring a clean state.

 - Open phpunit.xml and set up the SQLite in-memory database configuration:
 ```xml